-Textures have evolved drastically over the years, from simple grunges and vintage patterns, to fully sophisticated patterns and textures that use the latest web design standards to help designers to create the kind of designs that will Wow! the customer.
-Not only are textures a great way to optimize the look and feel of a particular design you are working on, it’s also a way to add a little bit of personality and emotion towards what we are building.
+Textures have evolved drastically over the years; from simple grunge and vintage patterns, to fully sophisticated patterns and textures that use the latest web design standards to help designers create the kind of designs that will wow the customer.
+Textures are a great way to optimize the look and feel of a particular design you are working on, but it’s also a way to add a little bit of personality and emotion towards what we are building.

-From being a simple way to showcase design skills, textures have evolved to become a way to add deepness to a design, to add meaning to certain areas of the website project, and not to mention to express uniqueness and originality.
+From being a simple way to showcase design skills, textures have evolved to become a way to add deepness to design, to add meaning to certain areas of the website project, and not to mention to express uniqueness and originality.
 The use of textures on a website add to the experience of browsing things like emotion, feeling, and personality.
-And with those things in mind, lets take a look at the fifteen most popular texture sites on the web, as decided by web designers and creative artists themselves.
+And with that in mind, let’s look at the fifteen most popular texture sites on the web, as decided by web designers and creative artists.

-Stockvault doesn’t just offer textures, their library of digital content includes elements, objects, seasonal settings, and traditional web design graphics, but the textures section of the site is home to some several thousand unique and specifically tailored textures that will add that extra flavor to any kind of project.
-All textures come in high dimensions (their original resolutions), meaning that you have full freedom over how you use each texture, whether it’s for a mobile device or a desktop experience, you are in control of the size and quality of each texture.
-In total the sites texture category has received hundreds of millions of downloads, proving that textures are well alive and still kicking.
+Stockvault doesn’t just offer textures; their digital content library includes elements, objects, seasonal settings, and traditional web design graphics,.
+The textures section is home to thousands of unique and specifically tailored textures.
+These will add that extra flavor to any project.
+All textures come in high dimensions (their original resolutions).
+That means you have full freedom over how you use each texture.
+Whether it’s for a mobile device or a desktop experience, you control the size and quality of each texture.
+The sites texture category has received millions of downloads; this only proves that textures are well alive and still kicking.

 Lost and Taken’s texture gallery offers textures in categories like Light, Motion, Leaves, Rust, Glass, Water, Wood, Bricks and even Books.
-The database is compact enough to be browsed fully within a few minutes, and you never know what kind of texture you might stumble upon, it might just be the one you were looking for all this time.
+The database is compact enough to be browsed fully within a few minutes.
+You never know what kind of texture you might stumble upon; it might just be the one you were looking for all this time!

-Freepik is of course a well-known name in graphic designers world, and their textures database (more than 3,000+) is a well-known resource for those who need textures for both free and commercial use.
-Each texture can be downloaded in .AI, .EPS and .SVG file formats.
+Freepik is of course a well-known name in graphic designers world.
+Their textures database (more than 3,000+) is a well-known resource for those who need textures for both free and commercial use.
+Each surface can be downloaded in .AI, .EPS and .SVG file formats.
 Much of the content on Freepik has been downloaded more than 100,000+ times individually, signaling for high quality and resource reliability.
 Freepik is home to a passionate team of developers who will happily answers your questions and provide you support if support is necessary.

-Textures.com is run by a team of seven photographers and design artists who have in total shared more than 65,000+ unique textures, needless to say that not anyone can say they’ve got a keyword matching domain name for their project.
-Textures houses more than a hundred unique categories, giving you full freedom of choice when it comes to finding the kind of textures that will outline your business mission, creative passion, or point of interest in design.
+Textures.com is run by a team of seven photographers and design artists who have shared more than 65,000+ unique textures.
+Not anyone can say they’ve got a keyword matching domain name for their project.
+Textures houses more than a hundred unique categories.
+Thus, it gives you full freedom of choice when finding the textures that will outline your business mission, creative passion, or point of interest in design.

-TextureKing does nothing more than provide you with great and artistic textures that you can easily browse and download.
-Each texture comes in very high definition, meaning big file sizes, and in turn gives you the opportunity to use the textures for projects that require crisp resolution.
-Remember to follow TextureKing’s Twitter account to stay up to date with the latest texture releases.
+TextureKing does nothing more than provide great and artistic textures that you can easily browse and download.
+Each texture comes in very high definition.
+This, in turn, allows you to use the textures for projects that require crisp resolution.
+Remember to follow TextureKing’s Twitter account to stay updated with the latest texture releases.

-Subtle Patterns is somewhat of a known name in the graphic designer sphere, and the site itself is home to some 400+ unique and carefully picked background patterns and textures that will make all the necessary improvements for your site to shine once again.
-There’s also a WordPress plugin available for those who want to play with Subtle Pattern’s directly from their WordPress dashboard.
-High quality textures at no cost at all, there’s not much more you can ask for.
+Subtle Patterns is somewhat of a known name in the graphic designer sphere.
+The site itself is home to 400+ unique and carefully picked background patterns and textures that will make all the necessary improvements for your site.
+There’s also a WordPress plugin available for those who want to play with Subtle Patterns directly from their WordPress dashboard.
+High quality textures at no cost; there’s not much more you can ask for.

-Free Stock Textures is the work of two photography artists who do not proclaim themselves to be professionals or even highly experienced, but they do admire the craft and are happy to share their photography successes and results with anyone who might find it useful and interesting.
-There definitely are some gems to be found on this particular texture resource.
+Free Stock Textures is the work of two photography artists who do not proclaim themselves to be highly experienced.
+However, they admire the craft and are happy to share their photography successes and results with anyone who might find it useful and interesting.
+There are some gems to be found on this particular texture resource.

 Brusheezy is the place to share your free Photoshop brushes and other Photoshop-related resources.
-Here you can explore and discuss the creations of other artists from around the world, or just find that perfect little freebie for your next Photoshop project.
+Here, you can explore and discuss other artists’ creations worldwide.
+Or, you can just find that perfect little freebie for your next Photoshop project.
 Brusheezy makes it easy to explore thousands of resources created by artists from all over the globe.
-All the resources are free to download and, depending on the license, free to use in your projects.
-The textures have been carefully selected by designers who have got more than a decade of experience behind their back, so you shouldn’t worry about dealing with textures that aren’t up to par with the latest design standards.
+All the resources are free to download, and, depending on the license, free to use in your projects.
+The textures have been carefully selected by designers who have got more than a decade of experience behind their back.
+Thus, you shouldn’t worry about dealing with textures that aren’t up to par with the latest design standards.

-Archive Textures has archived more than 70,000+ free textures that will leave you inspired for the infinite possibilities of design choices and optimizations.
-Most of the textures you can find on Archive Textures are 1920 x 1200 px in resolution, which gives opportunities to incorporate these textures in your web design projects like themes and templates.
+Archive Textures has more than 70,000+ free textures that will inspire you for the infinite possibilities of design choices and optimizations.
+Most of the textures on Archive Textures are 1920 x 1200 px in resolution.
+This gives opportunities to incorporate these textures in your web design projects like themes and templates.

-3DTotal takes creativity to a whole new level, the kind of free textures you can find on 3DTotal have been created from literal objects in real life.
+3DTotal takes creativity to a whole new level.
+The kind of free textures you can find on 3DTotal have been created from literal objects in real life.
 So for example, if you are looking for a texture that resembles a brick wall, rest assured that someone at 3DTotal has taken a photograph of a brick wall and extracted a snippet of it to use as a texture!
-More than 16,000+ unique textures available in the 3DTotal database, take your time to explore them all.
+More than 16,000+ unique textures are available in the 3DTotal database; take your time to explore them.

-You can’t skip the amazing texture (free and premium) packs that Pixeden’s team have to offer to its community.
-Each pack is created for a specific category, whether it’s Grunge, Brick or Rusty textures that you’re looking for, a team of design experts have carefully selected a select few designs that will amplify the look and feel of your next project.
+You can’t skip the amazing texture (free and premium) packs that Pixeden’s team has to offer to its community.
+Each pack is created for a specific category; whether it’s Grunge, Brick or Rusty textures that you’re looking for, a team of design experts have carefully selected a few designs that will amplify the look and feel next project.